spyeyeapp/test-repo/README.md

 SpyEye is closed-source, so this repo isn't the app's code — it's here for releases and community input:

 - Found a bug?
 [Open an issue](https://github.com/spyeyeapp/spyeye-android/issues)
-- Have a feature idea?
-[Start a discussion](https://github.com/spyeyeapp/spyeye-android/discussions)
-- We don't take pull requests here — there's no source to merge them into.
+- Have an idea, or want to upvote someone else's?
+[Join the discussion](https://github.com/spyeyeapp/spyeye-android/discussions)

 ## Download